 - Please visit the Department of Social Services website for more information about Dental and Non-Emergency Medical Transportation benefits.

 Will eligible customers really have $0 premium and $0 cost-sharing plans through the Covered Connecticut Program?

-Is the newly available financial help offered only through Access Health CT?
+Is this financial help available only through Access Health CT?